Skip to main content

 Every dialect is versioned automatically.
 When you update a dialect, the version field increments so downstream consumers can detect format changes.
 Schemas referencing the dialect pick up the new formatting rules on their next extraction run.

 Use GET /v1/dialects to browse existing dialects and POST /v1/dialects to create new ones.
-Both endpoints are organization-scoped — you only see dialects owned by your organization.
+Both endpoints are organization-scoped: you only see dialects owned by your organization.
+The list returns every dialect in a single response, sorted alphabetically by name, and dialect names are unique within an organization.

 Dialects are organization-scoped and shared across all schemas within the organization.
 Updating a dialect affects all schemas that reference it on subsequent extraction runs.